Due to the significant impact outdoor lighting has on a home, several factors should be considered before investing.

 - Highlight unique characteristics of the home or property

-If you are fortunate to have landscaping that is relatively mature, evaluate how you can light these plantings and take advantage of the dramatic effects of their shadows.
-You will discover there are many ways to light objects, but usually one or two ways that make them unique.
-The point is that anyone can spotlight an object, but a creative mind figures out if uplighting, downlighting, or indirect lighting that grazes the object is best for its location and the ambient light.
+If you are fortunate to have relatively mature landscaping, evaluate how you can light these plantings and take advantage of their dramatic shadow effects.
+You will discover that there are many ways to light objects, but usually one or two ways that make them unique.
+Anyone can spotlight an object, but a creative mind figures out if uplighting, downlighting, or indirect lighting that grazes the object is best for its location and the ambient light.

 #3.
 Establish Year-Round Safety and Security